CORE TECHNOLOGY

 5. Security Validation

-Measures: Neural fingerprinting, anomaly detection, command signing
+Measures: EIPC capability-based auth, neural fingerprinting, anomaly detection, command signing, audit logging

 6. OS Execution